-The zoology of these broken islets of the Chonos Archipelago is, as might have been expected, very poor.
-Of quadrupeds two aquatic kinds are common.
-The Myopotamus Coypus (like a beaver, but with a round tail) is well known from its fine fur, which is an object of trade throughout the tributaries of La Plata.
-It here, however, exclusively frequents salt water; which same circumstance has been mentioned as sometimes occurring with the great rodent, the Capybara.
-A small sea-otter is very numerous: this animal does not feed exclusively on fish, but, like the seals, draws a large supply from a small red crab, which swims in shoals near the surface of the water.
-Mr. Bynoe saw one in Tierra del Fuego eating a cuttle-fish; and at Low's Harbour, another was killed in the act of carrying to its hole a large volute shell.
-At one place I caught in a trap a singular little mouse (M. brachiotis); it appeared common on several of the islets, but the Chilotans at Low's Harbour said that it was not found in all.
-What a succession of chances,\ or what changes of level must have been brought into play, thus to spread these small animals throughout this broken archipelago !
+The zoology of these broken idels of the Chones Archipelago is a might have been expected, very poor.
+Of quadrupels two apaute kinds are common.
+The Myopotamus Coppus (like a baver, but with a round tail) is vell known from its fan far, which is an object of trade throughout the tributaries of La Plata.
+It here, however, exclusively frequents salt water; which is muse circumstance has been mentioned as sometimes occurring with the great rodent the Capybara.
+A small second resist is very numerous; this animal does not field exclusively on fish, but, like weak, draves haves more from a small recent end, which svims in shoals near the surface of the water.
+Mr. Byroo sum one in Tierrs del Parego enting a cuttle-fah; and at Low's Harbour, another was killed in the act of carrying to its hole a large volute shell.
+At one place I cought in a trap a singular little mouse (M. brachidoi); ji rapported commoon soveral of the islets, but the Chilotasa at Low's Harbour said that it was not found in all.
+Wat a succession of chances, or what changes of level must have been brought into play, thus to pyrad these small animals throughout this broken archipelago 1